Al0den/notion.nvim/README.md

 - Add reminder notifications
 - Add support for nvim-notify (Not in the near future)
 - Improve deleting as to force deleting in saved data rather than force api update (Not in the near future)

+## Credits

+[impulse.nvim](https://github.com/chrsm/impulse.nvim), Similar results, but not maintained, buggy in certain aspects and impossible for me to recode due to yue/moonscript